The Phi-shaped CMO

 We often talk about T-profiles when developing individuals – but within marketing, maybe we need phi profiles instead.
 The CMO needs to have strong strategic marketing skills but also master more than one other.
 This naturally depends on the role as discussed earlier.
 However, if they are to stay more than three years in the role, the art of communicating with C-level and the ability to drive cross-collaboration is of utmost importance.

 You might consider that an important skill is the use of data and technology to support the future transformation of the modern marketing model.
 I would like to challenge that.

 My view is that how to lead people is of most essence.
-The reason is that while technology will have an impact, it becomes the leadership of people in daily life that becomes one of the most important elements to understand as a CMO.
-You can put together the right team with the right deep skills that are needed to support the brand and drive towards growth.
-It will be those people who will be creative at problem solving in securing the success of marketing in the future.
+The reason is that while technology will have an impact, it is the leadership of people in daily life that becomes one of the most important elements to understand as a CMO.
+You need to be able to put together the right team with the right deep skills that are needed to support the brand and drive towards growth — it will be those people who will be creative at problem-solving in securing the success of marketing in the future.